NickR2600/cmake-training/README.md

 Support code and environment for JFrog Academy's CMake training

 # Usage

-    git clone or download the conan-training directory cd conan-training/cmake-docker-environment (on your machine)
+1. git clone or download the conan-training reporitory
+2. cd conan-training/cmake-docker-environment (on your machine)
+3. Open a terminal and enter:

     docker-compose up -d
     docker exec -it cmake-training bash